GornHawken/GornHawken/README.md

 I am deeply religious but please dont mistake me as one of those deeply judgemental and hateful Christians!
 I am not and I am willing to accept others for who they are, even LGBTQ and furries etc, but know I may say religious stuffs!

 Know I may be awkward and very shy if its our first interaction but I do tend to yap and get excited if we have some common interests or if u mention one of my hyperfixations (Haha TF2 hyperfixation go brr) but ill always try my best to keep the conversation going for u if u wanna!
 Though if u want quietness I can gladly just sit besides u in silence for hours!
-Thats fine by me.
+Thats fine by me!

+Im also very shy and anxious at times, even towards close friends so sorry if im not interacting or sitting with u...
+Im probably overwhelmed but know u can always interact with me tho even while im anxious!

+I am very clingy, really.
+Id try to get all my friends to meet eachother and like sitting w them a lot.
+Though sometimes I can be VERY rude and mean towards specific types of people if I first meet them, so please be weary and advance apologies if im ever rude to u!

 Please remember that I have many coping links/fictives and kins!
-Most of the skins I wear are simply c'links of mine (you'll know if it isnt one of my c'links/fictives or kins if they have a red ribbon on their tail!, orange is for c'link/kin and yellow is comfort character) and that I may be in the mindset of the character/skin I am currentlz using at all times.
+Most of the skins I wear are simply c'links of mine (you'll know if it isnt one of my c'links/fictives or kins if they have a red ribbon on their tail!, orange is for c'link/kin and yellow is comfort character) and that I may be in the mindset of the character/skin I am currently using at all times.

 Tell me about ur prefrences or boundries please if we ever interact with eachother, especiallz if u dont have a README or strawpage since I dont wanna accidentally cross any of ur boundries and such and please W2I with me!!!!
 I tend to get uncomfortable talking in public chat because I feel like someone is secretely watching our convo (due to past stalking issues)